google/highway/g3doc/quick_reference.md

 ## Advanced macros

+Beware that these macros describe the current target being compiled.
+Imagine a test (e.g. sort_test) with SIMD code that also uses dynamic dispatch.
+There we must test the macros of the target *we will call*, e.g. via `hwy::HaveFloat64()` instead of `HWY_HAVE_FLOAT64`, which describes the current target.

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.